How to choose your first super fund

 Different types of super funds - industry and retail funds

 There are 2 main types of super funds: industry and retail.
 Both industry and retail funds are set up for the member’s best financial interests.
 However, the main difference between them is what happens to any profits the funds make.
-Industry super funds are ‘profit to member’ organisations, which means that the money made goes back into the fund for the benefit of members, not shareholders.
+Industry super funds are ‘profit for member’ organisations, which means that the money made goes back into the fund for the benefit of members, not shareholders.
 Retail super funds are commonly run by financial institutions, such as banks and wealth management companies, and return some profits back to shareholders for any key day-to-day services outsourced to the parent company.

 How super works and why it’s important for your future